-This article will discuss how to implement necessary Zero Trust infrastructure, with a follow-up post covering migrating to Zero Trust.
-For purposes of this conversation we’ll use the following terms:
+This article will discuss how to implement the necessary Zero Trust infrastructure, with a follow-up post covering migrating to Zero Trust.
+For purposes of this conversation, we’ll use the following terms:

 Given what is known about the user and their client device, a determination must be made concerning what authorization the user/device should be granted.
 This is the responsibility of the Trust Inferer, an infrastructure system that owns and applies the rules that govern access rights.
 The result of a given evaluation should determine a tier of access.
 For instance, a device in good standing with recent OS patches may be given a higher tier of access than one that is lagging.
 Since the client device is an enterprise-managed device, security audits can continuously update the Device Inventory Service so that the Trust Inferer can make informed access decisions with respect to the device.

-Since the AP is also liable to serve as a load balancer it is a natural place to do SSL/TLS termination to handle https for web tier services.
+Since the AP is also liable to serve as a load balancer, it is a natural place to do SSL/TLS termination to handle HTTPS for web-tier services.
 In this fashion, the backing service can focus on providing business value while offloading certificate handling and authentication/authorization to the upstream proxy.
-The AP can pass custom metadata to the backing service which can use it to gracefully degrade access or implement more granular controls than those provided by the ACLs.
-Graceful degradation is a hallmark of well-implemented Zero Trust as it maintains a high security stance while reducing the risk that a user will be entirely cut off from necessary access.
+The AP can pass custom metadata to the backing service, which can use to gracefully degrade access or implement more granular controls than those provided by the ACLs.
+Graceful degradation is a hallmark of well-implemented Zero Trust as it maintains a high-security stance while reducing the risk that a user will be entirely cut off from necessary access.

 Human users typically identify themselves with a username or email address and password.
 Whether using a thick client application on their device or a browser, the use of passwords is well established in practice.
 Weak passwords, cross-site password reuse, and other such insecure practices lead to security breaches.
 This has led to the increased usage of multi-factor authentication (MFA), in which a physical device is used in tandem with a password to ensure a person is who they say they are.
 These devices can take the form of hardware security tokens, such as YubiKeys or smart cards, or mobile devices, using an app or SMS text messages.

-Maintaining individual access rights for each user in an organization would be prohibitively expensive, therefore role-based access controls are widely used to allow users who share a classification to have equivalent access, always with an eye towards the Principle of Least Privilege.
+Maintaining individual access rights for each user in an organization would be prohibitively expensive.
+Therefore, role-based access controls are widely used to allow users who share a classification to have equivalent access, always with an eye toward the Principle of Least Privilege.
 The combination of individual and group authentication and authorization comprises Identity Access Management (IAM).